38 °F / 4 °C

-Cherbourg-Octeville is a city and former commune located at the northern end of Cotentin peninsula in the northwestern department of Manche, France.
-It is a subprefecture of the department, and was formed when the Cherbourg commune absorbed Octeville on February 28, 2000.
-On January 1, 2016 Cherbourg was merged into the newly formed commune of Cherbourg-en-Cotentin.
+Cherbourg-Octeville is a major port city in France, located at Cotentin peninsula's northern end, and in the northwestern department of Manche.
+It is a subprefecture of the department and was formed when the former commune absorbed Octeville on February 28, 2000.
+On January 1, 2016, Cherbourg was merged into the newly formed commune of Cherbourg-en-Cotentin.
 Cherbourg is also important fishing, military and cargo port.
 It features the world's largest man-made harbour and also has a yacht marina.

-The city of Cherbourg is a sub-prefecture and Maritime prefecture of la Manche.
-Due to its union, it's the most populated in its department with 37,120 inhabitants, making it the first of the department before Saint-Lo prefecture and the 2nd in the region following Caen.
+The city of Cherbourg is a subprefecture and Maritime prefecture of La Manche.
+Due to its union, it's the most populated in its department - with around 37,000 inhabitants, ranking it the region's second - following Caen.

-The city is protected by Cherbourg Harbour, situated between La Hague and Val de Saire.
-Over the centuries, Cherbourg has been a strategic position disputed between the French and English.
-It became a first-rate military port under leadership of Louis XVI (1754-1793) and Napoleon Bonaparte (1769-1821).
+The port is protected by Cherbourg Harbour, located between La Hague and Val de Saire.
+Over the centuries, the town has been a strategic position disputed between France and England.
+It became a first-rate military port under the leadership of Louis XVI (1754-1793) and Napoleon Bonaparte (1769-1821).
 Cherbourg holds an arsenal of the French Navy.
-Stopping point for major transatlantic liners in the first half of 20th century, the port of Cherbourg was primary goal of US troops in 1944 during the invasion of Normandy.
+A stopping point for major Transatlantic liners in the first half of 20th century, the port was primary goal of US troops in 1944 during the invasion of Normandy.

 Port Cherbourg cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Cherbourg, France.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.